PayloadDev/react-at-rest/docs/restform.md

 * `required`: Boolean.
 Set if the field is required to have a value.
 * `regexp`: RegularExpression.
 The field value must match the expression.
 * `func`: Function.
 Custom validation method, called as func(value).
 Should return false when invalid.
+* `message`: String.
+The custom error message to display when the field fails validation.

 Validations are executed and must pass prior to submitting anything to the API.